-(1) A \$10 billion tax rebate on the 1974 tax liability of individuals.

-(2) A \$20 billion reduction in personal income taxes, targeted primarily toward low and moderate income families.
-This will be for calendar years 1975 and 1976.

-(3) An increase in the investment tax credit to 10 percent.

-(4) Increases in social security and retirement programs, in line with the cost of living, offset partially by reductions in the proposed 18 percent rise in military spending.

-(5) A public service employment program designed to employ one million persons.
+- (1) A \$10 billion tax rebate on the 1974 tax liability of individuals. - (2) A \$20 billion reduction in personal income taxes, targeted primarily toward low and moderate income families.
+This will be for calendar years 1975 and 1976. - (3) An increase in the investment tax credit. - (4) Increases in social security and retirement programs, in line with the cost of living, offset partially by reductions in the proposed 18 percent rise in military spending. - (5) A public service employment program designed to employ one million persons immediately.

-(6) An 8 to 10 percent increase in the money supply.
+- (6) An 8 to 10 percent increase in the money supply. - (7) A mortgage subsidy program to reduce interest rates to not more than 6% for low and middle-income families.

-The effect of this economic program has been analyzed and compared with the President's program by two of the top economic forecasters in the country (Chase and Wharton) as well as by the Council of Economic Advisers.
+The effect of this economic program, excluding the housing subsidy, has been analyzed and compared with the President's program by two of the top economic forecasters in the country (Chase and Wharton) as well as by the Council of Economic Advisers.
 Their conclusions deserve your attention.